Anastand/RealtimeChat/README.md

 # RealtimeChat

+- the backend on render takes 10 sec to spin up , next time i will try for microservices

 A full-stack real-time chat application using Next.js (frontend), Node.js + Socket.IO + Redis (backend), and Turborepo monorepo structure.
 Deployable to Vercel (frontend) and Render (backend).